Rain Scald Prevention and Treatment

 What is Rain Scald?

-This bacterium is a normal skin resident, but excess moisture and humidity cause the ’spores’ to disperse and penetrate the skin, and infection occurs.
-It is most commonly found along the horse’s back, neck, and head.
+This bacterium is a normal skin resident, but excess moisture and humidity cause the ‘spores’ to disperse and penetrate the skin, and infection occurs.
+It is most commonly found along the horse’s back, neck, and head, though it can affect other areas of the body when conditions are favourable for bacterial growth.

-Horses are not often itchy with rain scald, but the scabs can be painful to remove as the skin is painful and oozes serum.
+Horses are not often itchy with rain scald, but the scabs can be painful to remove as the skin is tender and oozes serum.
 Severe cases may mean you are unable to ride your horse due to the painful lesions under the saddle area.
+In particularly bad outbreaks, horses may also show signs of discomfort when being groomed or rugged.

 Confirming Diagnosis of Rain Scald

-The diagnosis of rain scald can usually be confirmed by clinical symptoms, however, your vet may take a hair sample, skin scrape, or swab to certify the disease.
+The diagnosis of rain scald can usually be confirmed by clinical symptoms; however, your vet may take a hair sample, skin scrape, or swab to certify the disease and rule out other skin conditions such as ringworm or dermatophilosis.

 Prevention of Rain Scald

 Good management can easily prevent the condition.
-Horses should be kept dry with appropriate rugging and stabling in the wet weather.
+Horses should be kept dry with appropriate rugging and stabling in wet weather.
+Regular checks of your horse’s skin condition during the winter months will help you catch any early signs before they develop into more serious cases.

-The condition can be contagious between horses by sharing of grooming brushes; clippers, numnahs, and other equipment, so take sensible precautions regarding biosecurity measures.
+The condition can be contagious between horses through sharing of grooming brushes, clippers, numnahs, and other equipment, so take sensible precautions regarding biosecurity measures.

 Treatment of Rain Scald

-Spontaneous recovery can occur between 3-6 weeks, provided appropriate control and group eradication measures are in place.
+Spontaneous recovery can occur between three to six weeks, provided appropriate control and group eradication measures are in place.
 Horses receiving topical treatment will heal faster.

 Topical antibacterial creams can be helpful, and in severe cases, systemic antibiotics may be warranted.
 Washing grooming brushes in disinfectant and avoiding sharing tack and equipment with other horses will help prevent the spread of the disease.

 Horses do not develop immunity to this condition.
-If your horse has had it once, it may suffer again in wet conditions in the future.
+If your horse has had it once, it may suffer again in wet conditions in the future, making prevention all the more important for susceptible individuals.

 Reasons for Treatment Failure

-The key is to treat all affected horses.
-If a chronic carrier is not treated appropriately then they may be a source of infection to other horses.
+The key is to treat all affected horses in a yard or group.
+If a chronic carrier is not treated appropriately, then they may be a source of infection to other horses, perpetuating the problem throughout the winter season.

-Repeated exposure to the wet weather will significantly decrease the success of treatment.
-As well as topical treatment it is vital that appropriate rugging and shelter is provided.
+Repeated exposure to wet weather will significantly decrease the success of treatment.
+As well as topical treatment, it is vital that appropriate rugging and shelter is provided.
+Without addressing the environmental factors, treatment alone may prove ineffective.

-Special care should be taken for the elderly, immuno-suppressed horses, or those diagnosed with Cushing’s disease.
+Special care should be taken for elderly horses, immuno-suppressed horses, or those diagnosed with Cushing’s disease, as these individuals may be more susceptible to infection and slower to heal.